Monthly Archives: December 2006

 This excerpt, from an article which appeared in the Dec 23rd Globe+Mail, provides some history of St. Paul’s Church (83 Power Street, just off Queen east of Parliament). … I chose St. Paul’s, partly for its square Tuscan tower and … Continue reading

-The Corktown Residents and Business Association (CRBA) has been around for awhile.
-Drew Russell (who lived on Sackville St.) was involved with the Corktown Association in 1975-1980, and was its first president.
-Joyce McNulty (also from Sackville) succeeded him as … Continue reading
+The Corktown Association has been around for awhile.
+Drew Russell (who lived on Sackville St.) was involved with the residents-only Corktown Association in 1975-1980, and was its first president.
+Joyce McNulty (also from Sackville) succeeded him as president in 1981. … Continue reading

 Corktown